nodejs/node/doc/api/deprecations.md

 <!--introduced_in=v7.7.0-->
 <!-- type=misc -->

-Node.js may deprecate APIs in the following cases:
+Node.js may deprecate APIs when:

 * use of the API is considered to be unsafe
 * an improved alternative API is available